 Sadly, urine spraying is directly related to the presence of other cats either in the sprayer’s own home, or within their outdoor territory.
-If you have multiple cats living in your home, the likelihood of urine spraying increases directly in line with the number of cats that live together, to as much as 86% with 7+ cats (some studies show a figure of 100% with 10+)1.
+If you have multiple cats living in your home, the likelihood of urine spraying increases directly in line with the number of cats that live together, to as much as 86% with 7+ cats and some studies even show a figure of 100% with 10+ cats.

 Under these circumstances the act of spraying may be used as a coping strategy, a form of self-reassurance or even a displacement activity.
 Recent research however has shown that it may not be just the sprayer who is stressed, but other cats within the household too.